awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 The SDK will store the checksum header name in the execution context.
 Users can then check the execution context for that variable, and if it's present, will know that validation occurred.

-Today the SDK does not provide a mechanism for users to observe the execution context, but that will be added as part of Interceptors.
+Users will be able to observe the execution context using an [interceptor](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/docs/design/interceptors.md).

 # Appendix

 ## Request Examples

-### CRC32C Checksum
+### `CRC32C` Checksum
 ```kotlin
 val putObjectRequest = PutObjectRequest {
     bucket = "bucket"